-Open the WorkSpaces console at https://console.aws.amazon.com/workspaces/.

-- 2. In the navigation pane, choose Directories. - 3.
-Select the directory for your WorkSpaces. - Choose Actions, Update Details.
-4. - 5.
-Expand Access to Internet and select Enable or Disable. - Choose Update.
+- 1. Open the WorkSpaces console at https://console.aws.amazon.com/workspaces/v2/home. - 2.
+In the navigation pane, choose Directories. - 3.
+Select the directory for your WorkSpaces. - 4.
+Choose Actions, Update Details. - 5.
+Expand Access to Internet and select Enable or Disable. - 6.
+Choose Update.

-Control device access
+Control device access for WorkSpaces Personal

-You can specify the types of devices that have access to WorkSpaces.
-In addition, you can restrict access to WorkSpaces to trusted devices (also known as managed devices).
+You can specify the types of devices that have access to WorkSpaces based on the device platform.
+You can use certificates to restrict access to WorkSpaces to trusted devices (also known as managed devices).